Timothy J. Moore is a partner in the Cooley Business department. He is resident in the Palo Alto office and joined the Firm in 1997.

-Mr. Moore has been recognized as one of the Best Lawyers in America from 2005-2014 for Corporate Law; Securities/Capital Markets Law; Securities Regulation and Venture Capital Law.
+Mr. Moore has been consistently recognized as one of the Best Lawyers in America for Corporate Law; Securities/Capital Markets Law; Securities Regulation and Venture Capital Law.
 In addition, Mr. Moore was selected as one of the San Francisco Top Rated Lawyers by the Top-Rated Lawyers magazine in 2014.

 Mr. Moore received a JD from Stanford Law School in 1985.
 He received a BA in Economics, with distinction, from Stanford University in 1979.
 He was named to Phi Beta Kappa and Pi Mu Iota.